Utah Southern Railroad (1871–1881): History

 Between Salt Lake City and Provo the former Utah Southern line ran roughly parallel to the Denver and Rio Grande Western's Utah Division.
 Between these cities, the former Utah Southern route became mostly unused for through traffic after a 1985 track sharing agreement between the two companies.
-The right of way was sold to the Utah Transit Authority in 1993, with the stipulation that UTA continues to allow a freight operator to service the existing freight customers on the line.
+The right of way was sold to UTA in 1993, with the stipulation that UTA continues to allow a freight operator to service the existing freight customers on the line.
 The sales agreement included an option for the UTA to purchase the abandoned right of way over Point of the Mountain and into Utah Valley at a future date.
 The UTA used the corridor for a significant part of the TRAX light rail system, forming almost the entirety of the corridor of the Blue Line.
 Freight traffic on this portion is now managed by the Salt Lake City Southern Railroad.